What changes await entrepreneurs from the waste management sector in 2024?

 Amendments to Regulation 1013/2006

-However, for the rules to be effective, they need to be modified regularly based on the current global situation.
+To make the regulations effective, must, however, be regularly modified based on the current global situation.
 The idea of potential amendments to Regulation 1013/2006 was announced in May this year.
-At that time, the Council of the EU adopted a so-called negotiating mandate to start discussions with the European Parliament on the revision of the above-mentioned document.
+At that time, the Council of the EU adopted a so-called negotiating mandate to start discussions with the European Parliament on the amendment of the above-mentioned document.
 The main objectives to be achieved through the amendment of the legislation are:

 New rules on transboundary movements of waste